vinod-kayartaya/infosys-chennai-april-2025/5-ansible/day4/assignment.md

 This guide provides the necessary Ansible modules and Linux commands to complete this exercise.

+## What is LAMP stack?

+A LAMP stack is a popular open-source web development platform that consists of four key components:

+1. **Linux** - The operating system that serves as the foundation
+2. **Apache** - The web server software that handles HTTP requests
+3. **MySQL** - The relational database management system for storing data
+4. **PHP** (or sometimes Perl/Python) - The programming language used for server-side processing

+LAMP is widely used for developing dynamic web applications because it's free, open-source, and the components work seamlessly together.
+Each technology in the stack handles a different aspect of web application functionality, from serving web pages to processing business logic and managing data storage.

 ## Target Environment

 - **Operating System**: Ubuntu